Tort Law: A 21st-Century Approach

 This casebook offers a series of 7 modules, each with numerous “Check Your Understanding” questions that permit students to answer questions that help them assess and expand upon their learning in real time.
 These and a number of “Socratic Scripts” may also facilitate online or “hybrid” learning at a moment in which innovative approaches to teaching are more in demand or indeed, necessary.

 415,439 Words, 749 Pages in PDF

 This casebook is also available as a PDF, in Word (Second Edition only), and in print.
 The Lawbooks version has interactive questions embedded within the text.
 The PDF and Word versions include direct links to the interactive questions on the Lawbooks website.

-A Teacher's Manual for faculty will be available in fall 2022.
+A Teacher's Manual for faculty is in progress.